-7.1 General objective of the discipline To prepare an object-oriented design of small/medium scale problems and to learn C++ and Qt.
+7.1 General objective of the discipline To prepare an object-oriented design of small/medium scale problems and to learn the C++ programming language, as well as to create graphical user interfaces using Qt.
 7.2 Specific objectives of the discipline To demonstrate the differences between traditional imperative design and object-oriented design.
 To explain class structures as fundamental, modular building blocks.
 To understand the role of inheritance, polymorphism, dynamic binding and generic structures in building reusable code.
 To explain and to use defensive programming strategies, employing formal assertions and exception handling.
 To write small/medium scale C++ programs using Qt.
 To use classes written by other programmers when constructing their systems.